sassbalint/mazsola/README.md

 1. Set variables appropriately in `Makefile`.
 2. `make deploy-no-db` to deploy the tool itself.
-3. `make deploy-db` to deploy de sample corpora shipped with the tool.
+3. `make deploy-db` to deploy the sample corpora shipped with the tool.
 4. That's it. :)

 ## Usage for your data